 Occupancy for any academic term terminates 24 hours after a student's last final examination for that term or the times indicated above, whichever comes first.
-Special exceptions are made in the case of graduating seniors allowing them to stay in their rooms through the Commencement weekend.
+Special exceptions are made in the case of graduating seniors allowing them to stay in their rooms through the Commencement weekend upon request.

 Requests for early arrival should be made with as much lead time as possible so that communication may take place between the Office of Residential Life, Physical Plant, the Office of Summer Conferences, the Main Desk, and all other affected areas.
 It may not be possible to provide accommodations in cases where fewer than ten (10) business days notice are provided.
 If an early arrival is accommodated with short notice, students should bear in mind that the room may not be fully cleaned or prepared to normal standards.